Infineon/TARGET_CY8CKIT-041S-MAX/README.md

 ## Overview

-The PSoC™ 4100S Max Pioneer Kit enables you to evaluate and develop with Cypress's fifth-generation, low-power CAPSENSE™ solution using the PSoC™ 4100S Max device.
+The PSOC™ 4100S Max Pioneer Kit enables you to evaluate and develop with Cypress's fifth-generation, low-power CAPSENSE™ solution using the PSOC™ 4100S Max device.

 ![](docs/html/board.png)